Osha Compliance: Everything You Need to Know

 To avoid hazards in the workplace, a comprehensive hazard communication plan should be implemented.
 Copies of the plan should be distributed to everyone in the workplace.
 The plan should include how to deal with any issues that may arise and precautions that should be taken.
 MSDS sheets should also be readily available.
-The sheets should be kept in a designed spot with instructions on how to find them, read them, and treat any injuries that may have resulted
+The sheets should be kept in a designated spot with instructions on how to find them, read them, and treat any injuries that may have resulted.

 Emergency Action Planning Including Fire Safety

 Emergency action plans are crucial because they cover many different things that threaten workplace safety.
 A good emergency action plan includes:

 - Procedures for toxic exposures

 - The location of at least 2 regular exits and their features (more if the workplace is larger)